 Bernard: “Is Jesus in the Godhead or is the Godhead in Jesus?
 (Colossians 2:9 says the latter).”

 RESPONSE: First, Bernard completely ignores the historical setting as to why the book of Colossians was even written.
 As discussed, Paul wrote the book for the express purpose of refuting the docetic brand of Gnosticism.
 Recalling, they held to a dualistic system: God (the supreme deity) is purely spirit and “matter” (flesh) is inherently evil.
 The thought of, in their mind, God dwelling in “flesh” was revolting.
 Consequently, Paul demolishes this idea by first declaring that Jesus created all things.
 These gnostics denied that a “good god” would ever create something as evil as “matter.”
-In defense, Paul claims that not only did Jesus create “all things” (i.e., all matter) but also He is the “Supreme God,” who lives in actual flesh! (sōmatikōs).
+In defense, Paul affirms in the clearest way that Jesus Christ, the Son of God, was Creator of “all things” (i.e., all matter) but also He is the “Supreme God,” who lives in actual flesh! (sōmatikōs).
 Unless we understand the historical background to this letter, we will not be able to properly exegete the passage.

 Second, Colossians 2:9 reads: “For in Him dwells all the fullness of Deity in bodily form.”
 In dealing with the passage, consider first that the Being of God is inseparable and indivisible (see “Colossians 2:9”).
 Hence, all the fullness of the Godhead dwells in all of the three Persons.
 The verse does not say that the Godhead only dwells in Jesus.
 Remember, Paul’s emphasis was to refute the Gnosticism and specifically exalt the Person of Jesus Christ as God in the flesh (theotētos sōmatikōs [lit.
 “Deity bodily”]).
 As Jesus prayed: “that they may all be one; even as You, Father, are in Me and I in You, that they also may be in Us, so that the world may believe that You sent Me” (John 17:21).